-Additionally, applicants are required to answer questions regarding the reasons for the trip to New Zealand, as well as any records of criminal history, if applicable.
-It is also necessary to provide a current email address to receive the approved visa waiver.
+Additionally, applicants are required to provide the reason for the trip to New Zealand, as well as any records of criminal history, if applicable.
+A current email address is needed to receive the approved visa waiver.

 New Zealand eTA application for Taiwanese citizens

 As the questions on the form are easy and straightforward, the process of filling in the online New Zealand eTA application form for Taiwanese citizens should take around 10 minutes to complete.

 When completing the application form, it is necessary to provide the following data:

 - Passport information – Passport number, nationality expiry date

 - Personal information – Full name, date of birth, address

 - Security information – History of criminal convictions